 Totally rebuilt, Solway Lass took pride of place in the 1st Fleet re-enactment during our Bicentennial Year before travelling north to the Whitsundays, where she is understandably the pride and joy of Airlie Beach-based Southern Cross Sailing Adventures.

 With 10 sails and 5,500 square feet of sail area, this is sailing for grown-ups in fully-catered comfort!
 You can do as little or as much as you like, and during our voyage, nearly everyone joined in the fun of learning to hoist and trim sails or have a go at taking the helm.

 While the creak and groan of timber deck is an age-old sound, rest assured life below deck is comfortably modern.
 Solway Lass is air-conditioned and has 11 cabins for 32 guests, with a choice of double or twin cabins or four-share.
 There's a bar, and bathrooms complete with hot showers; just the thing for rinsing off the day's salt water.
 Appetites were unfailingly hearty and food on the Solway Lass was fresh, delicious and plentiful.

 We covered around 90 nautical miles (160km), exploring beautiful spots including Whitehaven Beach, Blue Pearl Bay on Hayman Island, Mantaray and Nara Inlet and stopping to snorkel, scuba dive and swim on the island coral fringing reef.
-By around 4:30pm each day in a calm anchorage we often tied up with one of Southern Cross's four ex-racing yachts, including famous Whitbread maxis, The Card and British Defender.
+By around 4:30pm each day in a calm anchorage we often tied up with one of Southern Cross's ex-racing yachts, including famous Whitbread maxi, British Defender.

 The Solway Lass departs on its three day/three night trips from Airlie Beach every Tuesday and Saturday at 7:30pm.
 All meals are included.